bjd145/KubeCon2018/Day2/Envoy.md

 * Envoy can be run outside Kubernetes.
 It's just a binary
     * More people run it outside K8S then inside K8S
     * Istio is just a wrapper for Envoy
+* Envoy can be configured with things like retries values
+    * Can be overwritten on a per request header
+* No one should try to behiding things like retries from the developer - just the implementation of how to do retries